k-Knight/gone-fishing-mods/README.md

 # GONE Fishing Mods

 A collection of mods for GONE Fishing.
-These mods are designed to adjust gameplay pacing and provide additional utility during fishing sessions.
+These mods are designed to prove quality of life and little visual enhancements like a custom game cursor.

 > [!WARNING]
 > **Software is provided "as is", without warranty of any kind.** Use these mods at your own risk.
 The author is not responsible for any save file corruption, multiplayer bans (however, unless you do this publicly this will not be detected by the game, unless the devs change something), or technical issues resulting from their use.